czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 for the vote intention for one candidate there is _95%_ of chance that the true vote intention is between _30%_ and _36%_.

-This quick reminder on opinion polls should remind us that opinion polls can be quite far for the reality.
-And there is one variable that I didn't take into account: there are people who don't dare the name the true candidate they plan to vote for.
+This quick refresher on opinion polls should remind us that opinion polls can be quite far from reality.
+And there is one variable that I didn't take into account: there are people who don't dare to name the true candidate they plan to vote for.
 This is especially true for extremist votes and explains [why we can experience such a discrepancy between the estimations and the true results of one election](http://www.guardian.co.uk/world/2012/apr/22/marine-le-pen-french-election).